JaceDeane/pokeRGBplus/TO DO.md

 - DayCareGentleman special needs to be updated and refined

+- Should there be a seperate Gate_Kanto tileset so that pot plants can use a gray/brown palette?

 - `farcall PlaceMoneyTopRight` should display MONEY on the top border like in R/B (unsure if `special PlaceMoneyTopRight` does this too)

 - Vermilion Dock (And S.S.
 Anne Bow) should load default map palette, then just overwrites the new ones as needed, rather than 3 seperate full palettes for MORN, DAY and NITE